 Upon meeting a Korean for the first time, they will most likely ask you your age as well as your marital status.
 Although this is considered rude in Western countries, it is important for Koreans so that they know which verb endings, nouns and particles to use when speaking to you.

 Most Koreans learn American English and so any foreign brands that have been written in the Korean alphabet (called “hangul”) are written with American English vowels.
 For example, McDonalds is written as “mekdonalds” to mimic the American “A” sound.
-This sometimes makes it difficult for British English speakers to work out what the brand is.
+This sometimes makes it difficult for British English speakers to identify the brand.

-Korean’s honorifics system is complex, and uses different verb endings and even vocabulary.
-Depending on who you are speaking to in terms of their age as well as cultural standing and seniority in the workplace all impacts the system.
+Korean’s honorific system is complex and uses different verb endings and even vocabulary.
+Depending on who you are speaking to in terms of their age as well as cultural standing and seniority in the workplace, it all affects the linguistic system employed.

 South Korean industry is dominated by its electronics industry, being the world’s biggest producer of semiconductors.
-Other major industry sectors include automotive, shipbuilding, agriculture and cosmetics.
+Korea is also highly active in the following industry types: